jmdickinson/YDNTLYR/README.md

 ## Usage

 Questions, suggestions, or want to tell me your favorite?
 [Contact me](http://justindickinson.com/).
-Feel free to form this, if the spirit moves you.
+Feel free to fork this, if the spirit moves you.
 If you do something with this, let me know.